8ARTEK/projector/README.md

 1. Unpack it somewhere.
 2. Edit /project.md to change the project title, compatibility notice, and add pages to your project.
-3. Create appropriate directories in the /project directory (same names as the pages).
+3. Create appropriate directories inside the /project directory (same names as the pages).
 Case insensitive, underscores will be converted to spaces.

 ## Tips & Tricks